PREPARE vs. the Competition

 Why should you choose PREPARE for your test prep needs?

 Because PREPARE is the best test prep service in the area.
 Ask my customers.
 Take a look at my Google business page or my testimonials page: there’s a decent chance you’ll find someone you know there.

 Also, feel free to check in with your high school guidance office (at this point, most local counselors are familiar with my work) or even with paid college counselors.
 I do not have a quid-pro-quo agreement with any of them, but they often send students to me because they know that my class is effective.

 Which test prep style is better?
 Classroom vs. Tutoring

 I believe that a classroom setting, with a knowledgeable instructor, is the most efficient, cost-effective way for most students to improve their SAT and ACT scores.
 When one student asks a question, she helps everyone else because, chances are, a bunch of other students have the same question.
 I like kids to see that they are not alone: that everyone else has weak areas, too.
 It helps to know that no one is perfect, that everyone makes mistakes—including their teachers! 🙂

-There are some good subject tutors out there, for sure, but few of them are experts in the ACT or SAT, or they are experts in one area.
+There are some good subject tutors out there, but few of them are experts in the ACT or SAT.
+Perhaps, they are expert in one area: math or reading.
 Also, tutors are usually teachers, grad students, even college students looking to make some extra money in the side.
 There’s nothing inherently wrong with that but, frankly, my course is far more comprehensive and effective (see my Testimonials page) than anything they can offer.
 Even better: since I have a lot of students, I can actually charge students less per hour than they can.

 Jeez, where do I start?

 I have been doing this since 2004 and, to my knowledge, there are no other quality SAT classroom courses in Southern Pennsylvania.